 One kind of financial business is a mutual fund company.
 It gathers funds from the many market participants.
 This is how these businesses raise money, which they then pool to purchase different kinds of bonds, stocks, and other assets.
 On behalf of the investors, these businesses oversee the investments.

-A share of the assets in a mutual fund business must be owned by each investor in proportion to their investment.
-Professional managers work for the corporations, choosing which financial instruments to use with the pooled funds.
+Each investor must own a share of the assets in a mutual fund business in proportion to their investment.
+Professional managers work for corporations, choosing which financial instruments to use with the pooled funds.
 The aim is to increase investors’ capital over time and provide them with returns that are contingent on the fund’s success in the market.

 Eligibility for Mutual Fund Company Registration in India